 Because of the end of Dennard scaling, computing capability is increasing through more processing units, not faster clock

 FGFS: Fast Global File Status

 Fast Global File Status (FGFS) is an open-source package that provides scalable mechanisms and programming interfaces to retrieve global information of a file, including its degree of distribution or replication and consistency.
 It turns expensive, non-scalable file system calls into simple string comparison operations.
 Most FGFS file status queries complete in 272 milliseconds or faster at 32,768 MPI processes, with the most expensive operation clocking in at less than 7 seconds.

 Flux: Building a Framework for Resource Management

-Livermore researchers are developing a toolset for solving data center bottlenecks.
+Livermore researchers have developed a toolset for solving data center bottlenecks.